dpiza/cub3d/README.md

 ## Extra Features

-Since this project scratched the right itch, I couldn't miss the opportunity to add a few bonuses of my own
+It was so much fun doing this project, that I couldn't miss the opportunity to add a few bonuses of my own:

 • A NPC;